slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 	IPC$                                              	READ ONLY
 ```

-Checking out the `Backups` share, I see an Windows backup directory and a `note.txt`:
+Checking out the `Backups` share, I see a WindowImageBackup backup directory and `note.txt`:
 ```
 smb: \> ls
   .
 D        0  Sun Apr 28 10:04:03 2019